This page has been archived on the Web

 "The Merchants and Responsible Government"

-Despite the hopes of Newfoundland's responsible government
+Despite the hopes of Newfoundland's

 supporters, the London delegation got a cold reception from the British government, which balked at promising any substantial amount of financial assistance if the island chose independence.